OneTravel - Book cheap flights, hotels and cars!

 Beyazpeynir

-I enjoy all of the Turkish cheese I’ve tried.
-One of the most common is beyazpeynir, a salty, white cheese (beyazpeynir means “white cheese”) that is used in salads and melted into hot dishes.
+One of the most common Greek cheeses is beyazpeynir, a salty, white cheese (beyazpeynir means “white cheese”) that is used in salads and melted into hot dishes.
 It is similar to a Greek feta, although slightly milder in flavor.

 Ayran